 Marketing to Baby Boomers Requires a Delicate Touch

-It would be a shame to miss out on the burgeoning opportunity that baby boomers pose for social commerce.
+It would be a shame to miss out on the burgeoning opportunity that baby boomers pose for ecommerce.

 As you adjust your marketing to baby boomers, consider their evolving shopping habits and how you can gently guide them down this new path to purchase.